MDA2AV/Unhinged/README.md

 # Unhinged
-Linux C# Ultra fast socket server for benchmark purposes.
+Linux C# Ultra fast socket(epoll) server for benchmark purposes.

 # How to build
 Currently the project is targeting <RuntimeIdentifier>linux-x64</RuntimeIdentifier>